 If the carer hasn’t looked after your child before, you could leave some notes about what you normally do and when.
 For example, ‘Bottle-feed at 6 pm, bath at 6.30 pm, and bed at 7 pm’.

-Most child care centres will follow your child’s regular feeding, sleeping and play routines.
+Most child care centres will try to follow children’s regular feeding, sleeping and play routines, especially for babies.
 If you notice changes in your child’s routine when your child comes home from care, talk with the carers.

 Sleeping at home after child care

 Your child will probably have been quite active during a day at child care, and might be more tired than usual at the end of the day.
 Sometimes children sleep longer after they’ve been in care and might settle easily once back at home.